Main Content Section

 - Any remaining space will be assigned according to the date on their housing application.

 Residence hall room assignment confirmations are generally made by the Office of Student Services in June for those entering during the fall semester and in December for those entering during the spring semester.
 Other housing accommodations are made as rooms become available.
 All rooms are furnished to accommodate three occupants.

 Room Application FeeAll housing applications must be accompanied by a $100.00 non-refundable room application fee.

 All students who are accepted into housing are required to complete Move In Paperwork including, but not limited to, a Check In Form, a Condition of Property Checklist (a pre-damage inventory sheet for the student to report damages, which he or she is not responsible for.
 Failure to turn this form in will forfeit the student's right to challenge any decision made by the Office of Student Services to charge the student for damages not reported.) and a Furniture Movement Form (a form notifying the student that movement of beds and wardrobe units is prohibited and will result in a monetary fine.)

 Any assessment made for damages must be paid before a transcript of grades can be issued.
 Part-time students (less than 12 hours) may not live in on-campus housing.
 Residents must maintain a 1.75 GPA to maintain their room assignment.
 Those who fail to meet this requirement will be placed on academic probation by the Office of Student Services with an additional semester to improve their academic standing.
 Note: Failure to comply will result in forfeiture of the student's room assignment.

-All room changes must be approved by Assistant to the Vice President of Student Services.
+All room changes must be approved by Associate Dean of Student Services.
 A student who makes an unauthorized room change will be subject to a monetary fine.